DanielChou0916/felino/README.md

 ## 🚀 Installation Guide

 The following instructions assume you are using **Ubuntu (or WSL with Ubuntu)**.
 Felino is built on top of the MOOSE framework.
-Please install MOOSE first.
+The instruction in this page includes installation of MOOSE and Felino.
+And it is presented with the Assumption that the number of cpu on user's device is 4.
 ### 1️⃣ Install Miniforge (Lightweight Conda)

 ```bash